California Community Wildfire Resilience Roundtables

 Unfortunately, the worst we have seen in the past several years was not the worst.
-2020 has already seen the largest number of fires and acres burned in California history, with over 700 active fires after a dry lightening storm in August and the fire season still underway. the worst we will see in future years.
+2020 has already seen the largest number of fires and acres burned in California history, with over 700 active fires after a dry lightening storm in August.
+2021 matched 2020 in severity of fires.
+The worst we will see in future years.

 The vulnerability of the electrical grid to wildfire has yet to be fully addressed.
 Current warming and precipitation trends related to climate change, the long-lasting impacts from drought conditions in the state (and the likelihood of more frequent drought events), and the potential growth of human populations in wildfire-prone areas due to the current housing crisis, will more frequently create the conditions that set up the destructive events in 2017 and 2018 and exceed these events.
 The ecological, economic, and human costs of these wildfire events are unacceptably high.